connorhu/wp-mtagger/readme.txt

 = 4.0 - Major release, plugin redevelopped using OOP =

-- Structural change : plugin ported to Object Oriented Programmation ; ths will drastically reduce the risk of variable collision with other plugin or WordPress codex itself.
+- Structural change : plugin ported to Object Oriented Programmation ; this drastically reduces the risk of variable collision with other plugin or WordPress codex itself.
 - Compatible with previous plugin releases.
 - Compatible with WordPress 3.8.
-- Graphical interface streamlined :
+- Graphical interface redesigned to make it more simple, although packed with more features :
 - Plugin setup now directly accessible from the left side column menu in the WordPress administration panel.
 3 submenus :
 - Interface 1 : media explorer, to select media and manage tags; functionality widely enhanced to improve user experience.
 For instance a customer list of media can be built for later tagging.
 In the tagging view, easier navigation back and forth.
 - Interface 2 : player, to interact live with the database you populate while tagging.